sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Set-ConfigZone.md

 | AdminAddress | Specifies the address of a XenDesktop controller the PowerShell snap-in will connect to.
 You can provide this as a host name or an IP address. | false | false | Localhost.
 Once a value is provided by any cmdlet, this value becomes the default. |

 ## Input Type
 ### Citrix.Configuration.Sdk.Zone
    You can pipe the zones to be updated into this command.
 ## Return Values

-### None Or Citrix.Configuration.Sdk.Zone
+### None or Citrix.Configuration.Sdk.Zone
    This cmdlet does not generate any output, unless you use the PassThru parameter, in which case it generates a Zone object.
 ## Examples

-### Example 1
+### EXAMPLE 1
 ```
 C:\PS> Set-ConfigZone -Name 'Sydney' -Description 'Sydney branch office'
 ```
-#### Description
-Change the description of the 'Sydney' zone.
+   Description<br>-----------<br>Change the description of the 'Sydney' zone.